 - what to do if you think your child’s needs are not being met by their school

-When a pupil is identified as having Special Educational Needs (SEN) schools must put effective provision in place.
+When a pupil is identified as having Special Educational Needs and Disabilities (SEND) schools must put effective provision in place.
 They must ensure that all barriers to learning are removed.

-Most pupils with SEN in mainstream schools are provided for at SEN support.
-This is the support that schools provide for pupils who have identified SEN. But they do not meet the criteria for an Education, Health and Care assessment.
+Most pupils with SEND in mainstream schools are provided for at SEND support.
+This is the support that schools provide for pupils who have identified SEND.
+But they do not meet the criteria for an Education, Health and Care Assessment.

-The law requires the Local Authority to set out what it expects educational settings to offer pupils with SEN at SEN Support.
+The law requires the Local Authority to set out what it expects educational settings to offer pupils with SEND at SEND Support.
 This is called the Graduated Response.

 The Graduated Response ensures that early years settings, schools and colleges:

-- take immediate action when a pupil is identified as having Special Educational Needs (SEN).
+- Take immediate action when a pupil is identified as having Special Educational Needs and Disabilities (SEND).

-- informs the pupil's family as soon as the pupil's SEN is identified.
+- Informs the pupil's family as soon as the pupil's SEND is identified.

-- reviews the support put in place for children and young people with SEN at least termly.
+- Reviews the support put in place for children and young people with SEND at least termly.

-- uses Assess, Plan, Do, Review cycles to inform changes to a child or young person's SEN support.
+- Uses Assess, Plan, Do, Review cycles to inform changes to a child or young person's SEND support.

-The guidance documents below set out the minimum standards for pupils with SEN across Cornwall.
+The guidance documents below set out the minimum standards for pupils with SEND across Cornwall.